Gruruya/nimf/README.md

                                            "{//}": parent directory
                                            "{.}":  path without file extension
                                            "{/.}": basename without file extension
-                                           Example: f .jpg -e 'convert {} {.}.png' If no placeholder is present, an implicit " {}" at the end is assumed.
+                                           Example: f .jpg$ -e 'convert {} {.}.png' If no placeholder is present, an implicit " {}" at the end is assumed.
   -d=, --max-depth=      int        0      Set a maximum of how deep in the directory tree to search.
-  -l=, --limit=          int/ms/s   0      Limit the search to a number of results, alternatively end this argument with `ms` or `s` to limit the search based on time.
+  -l=, --limit=          int/ms/s   0      Limit the search to a number of results, alternatively end this argument with "ms" or "s" to limit the search based on time.
   -L, --follow-symlinks  bool       false  Enable traversing symlinks.
-  -0, --null             bool       false  Separate search results and split stdin with null characters `\0` instead of newlines `\n`.
+  -0, --null             bool       false  Separate search results (stdout) and split stdin with null characters "\0" instead of newlines "\n".
   -c, --color            flag       auto   Enable or disable colored printing.
-Default is based on the `NO_COLOR` environment variable.
+Default is based on the "NO_COLOR" environment variable.
   --hyperlink            flag       false  Enable clickable hyperlinks in supported terminals.
 ```